-As students are expected to complete 60-72 credits over a four-semester period of time to graduate in two years, a minimum of 15 or more credits must be taken each semester.
+As students wishing to earn an associate's degree are expected to complete 60-72 credits over a foursemester period of time to graduate in two years, a minimum of 15 or more credits must be taken each semester.
 To encourage students to take a full load of 15 or more credits, a "Flat Spot" in the tuition has been created allowing students to register for 12 or more credits for the same tuition as 12 credits.
-Thus, whether one registers for 12, 15 or 18 credits, the same tuition applies.
+Thus, whether one registers for 12, 15, or 18 credits. the same tuition applies.
 It is clearly to students' advantage to register for 15 credits or more a semester.
+Please note that The MSU Billings Financial Aid Office defines the academic year as 30 weeks and 24 credits.
+Therefore, the financial aid definition of fulltime enrollment is 12 credits per semester for undergraduate students.